JetBrains/kotlin-web-site/docs/topics/ksp/ksp-quickstart.md

 </tab>
 </tabs>

-2. Add a dependency on the processor
+2. Add a dependency on the processor.
-Here we use [Dagger](https://dagger.dev/dev-guide/ksp.html) as an example.
-You'd use the processor you want to add instead.
+This example uses [Dagger](https://dagger.dev/dev-guide/ksp.html).
+Replace it with the processor you want to add.

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">